theronhitchman/euclidean-geometry/syllabus/index.md

 ## Assessment:

 I will be using a “standards based assessment” scheme for this course.
-See the relevant handout for more detailed information.
+See the [relevant handout][sba] for more detailed information.
 Grades in this course are based on the following assessments, with emphasis on the first item:

 - In-class participation, focusing on finding and presenting arguments